Published: June 7, 2024

 Challenges in Interpretability

-One major challenge in interpreting neural networks is polysemanticity.
-Neurons often activate for multiple, semantically distinct features, making it hard to understand their specific roles.
-For instance, in the vision model Inception v1, a single neuron responds to faces of cats and fronts of cars, which are unrelated.
-The fact that most individual neurons are uninterpretable presents a serious roadblock to a mechanistic understanding of language models.
+For instance, in the vision model Inception v1, a single neuron responds to both faces of cats and fronts of cars-completely unrelated concepts.
+This widespread uninterpretability of individual neurons presents a serious roadblock to mechanistic understanding of language models.

 Disentangled Representation Learning